Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 /*
    - Make a line through the element.
-   - You MUST use a (span) element inside the element that has this helper class to can have the right effect of it.
+   - You MUST use a (span) element inside the element that has this helper class to get the right effect of it.
-   - if you don't use the fasthelpers themes classes with the (span) inside the element, you may need to add a backgrond-color for this (span) as you want to can show it.
+   - If you don't use the fasthelpers themes classes with the (span) inside the element, you may need to add a backgrond-color for this (span) as you want to can show it.
 */
 ```
 ![image](https://user-images.githubusercontent.com/69651552/96499870-48057b80-124e-11eb-9d1b-d6ac6e930c5c.png)